Musetta Vander

-Musetta Vander (born Musetta van der Merwe; 26 May 1963) is a South African actress, model and dancer.
+Musetta Vander (born Musetta van der Merwe; 26 May 1963) is a South African actress.

 Biography

 In 1991, Vander landed her first notable role, portraying Zander Tyler in seven episodes of the action-adventure TV series Super Force.

-In 1997, Vander portrayed Sindel in Mortal Kombat: Annihilation.
+In 1997, she portrayed Sindel in Mortal Kombat Annihilation (1997).

 In 1998, Vander starred as Lady Elara, one of the lead characters in the video game Dune 2000.
-In 2002, Vander reprised her role for the sequel, Emperor: Battle for Dune.
+In 2002, she reprised her role for the sequel, Emperor: Battle for Dune.

 Vander's theater credits include The Bourgeois Gentleman and Soweto's Burning.

-Vander appeared in commercials, including those for Lancôme, Sanyo, McDonald's, Diet Coke, Mercedes, Heineken and Skittles.
+Vander appeared in commercials, including those for Lancôme, Sanyo, McDonald's, Diet Coke, Mercedes, Heineken, and Skittles.
 She played Agent 24-7 for Prudential Real Estate.

-Vander is featured in magazines, including a pictorial in Maxim and a cover on Details.
+Vander is featured in magazines, including a pictorial in Maxim.

-1999, Vander had a supporting role in Barry Sonnenfeld's film Wild Wild West portraying an assistant to Kenneth Branagh's character, Dr. Loveless.
+In 1999, Vander had a supporting role in the Barry Sonnenfeld film Wild Wild West (1999), portraying an assistant to Kenneth Branagh's character, Dr. Loveless.

-2000, Vander played a seductive Siren in O Brother, Where Art Thou?.
-That same year, she had a role in The Cell alongside Jennifer Lopez.
+In 2000, Vander played a seductive 'Siren' in O Brother, Where Art Thou?
+(2000).
+That year, she also had a role in The Cell (2000), alongside Jennifer Lopez.

 Vander appeared in television programming, primarily science fiction and fantasy series, including Buffy the Vampire Slayer, Stargate SG-1, Star Trek: Voyager, Babylon 5, Xena: Warrior Princess, and Highlander: The Series.
-Later TV credits include guest appearances on NCIS, Criminal Minds: Beyond Borders, and Hawaii Five-0.
+Her later TV credits include guest appearances on NCIS, Criminal Minds: Beyond Borders, and Hawaii Five-0.

-Vander played the lead character's wife in the comedy Kicking & Screaming, and co-starred in Say It in Russian.
-She played the lead female character in the thriller Breaking Point.
-Vander can also be seen in the spoof/comedy Transylmania.
+Vander played the lead character's wife in the comedy Kicking & Screaming (2005), and co-starred in Say It in Russian (2007).
+She played the lead female character in the thriller Breaking Point (2009).
+She can also be seen in the spoof/comedy Transylmania (2009).

-Vander starred in a Christian movie called Johnny, and played the step-mother of Gattlin Griffith in the horror movie Under the Bed.
+Vander starred in a Christian movie, Johnny (2010).
+She played the step-mother of Gattlin Griffith in the horror movie Under the Bed (2012).